sandraC1996/Cota_Portfolio/FP1.md

  - **Quality entertainment for the users**

-   Content generated primarely for stremaing services has higger scores than network and cable tv.
-The streaming services develop shows specificly for their users.
+   Content primarily for streaming services has higher scores than network and cable tv.
+The streaming services develop shows specifically for their users.

 #### Point 2: **The other side of the coin**

   - **Overpopulation of streaming services**

-    Big companies and important networks are now moving to streaming services.
-This implies fees, multiple accounts and way more targeted adds.
+    Big companies and important networks are now moving to stream services.
+This implies fees, multiple accounts, and way more targeted ads.

- - **Data adquisition**
+ - **Data acquisition**

-    Streaming services have a bigger access to your individual data and it links directly with the adds or fees they charge.
+    Streaming services have bigger access to your individual data and it links directly with the ads or fees they charge.

 #### Closing: **What can we do?**